oroinc/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 Example
 """""""

-The following is an example of an attribute added for the **Register a Complaint** transition in the sample **Opportunity Support Flow**.
+The following is an example of an attribute added for the **Register a Complaint** transition in the sample Opportunity Support Flow.
 The entity selected for the attribute is Additional Comments.
 Its label has been changed to **Specify the Complaint**.

 .. image:: ../img/workflows/12_specify_complaint.png